Soviet guard ship Groza: General characteristics

-The Series I Uragan-class ships displaced 490 t at standard load and 633 t at full load.
+The Series I Uragan-class ships, officially known as Project 2, displaced 490 t at standard load and 633 t at full load.
 They were 71.5 m long overall, had a beam of 7.4 m and a draft of 2.95 m.
 The ships had 14 main watertight compartments and a double bottom only underneath the machinery and boiler rooms.
 In 1943 Groza's crew numbered 114.

 The Uragan-class ships were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam provided by a pair of three-drum boilers.
 The turbines of the Series I ships developed a total of 5700 shp which gave them a speed in service of 21 kn.
 Groza carried 102–116 t of fuel oil that gave her a range of 850 nmi at 16 kn.